davidnoah/clearbit-challenge/README.md

 For the scope of the application, a full React/Redux frontend is overkill.
 That being said, I implemented the frontend like this to highlight my skills in React/Redux.

 Also, the .env file has been checked in to Github.
-I would have normally put this file behind an ansible-vault encryption or .gitignored the .env file all together
+I would have normally put this file behind an ansible-vault encryption or .gitignored the .env file all together.

 ---
 ### Server